 When he adds the accessories to the cart, the coupon code he received via email gets automatically applied.
 Mark also gets a suggestion to visit his nearest store for a tangible customer service experience.
 This is how we define the customer experience in omnichannel retail.

 Here all the channels involved are freely flowing data rivers that communicate effortlessly to offer to keep a customer in the loop.

-Although businesses incorporate various strategies to deliver a seamless omnichannel experience to their customers, they are still unable to bring them back to their buying journey.
-For 58% of online retailers, according to Net Solutions’ Digital Commerce 2020 report, it is hard to upsell to their existing customers.
+Although businesses incorporate various strategies to deliver a seamless omnichannel experience to their customers, they can still not bring them back to their buying journey.

 It could be because of one of the following challenges: